SPCA New Zealand

 Horses in Sport and Entertainment

-SPCA advocates that riders or drivers must not use equipment that causes pain, fear, or distress.
-SPCA advocates for a ban on the use of whips and other painful equipment in the training and racing of horses due to the negative impacts to their welfare.
+SPCA advocates for a ban on the use of severe bits and other painful equipment in the training and racing competition of horses due to the negative impacts to their welfare.

-Horses in competitive equestrian events must not be subjected to excessive behavioural restriction, discomfort, or constant pressure from the use of equipment such as spurs, whips, bits, tight nosebands, twitches, tongue ties, head pole burrs, fixed martingales or side-reins.
+Currently, use of equipment designed to cause pain or discomfort, such as spurs and severe bits, is common in competitive equestrian events.
+Horses in competitive equestrian events should not be subjected to excessive behavioural restriction, discomfort, pain or constant pressure from the use of equipment such as spurs, whips, severe bits, tight nosebands, fixed martingales or side-reins.

-Competition rules and judging standards must be revised to allow for the use of equipment that minimise the negative impact to a horse’s welfare (e.g. force-free, bit-less bridles).
-SPCA opposes penalising riders and drivers who choose not to carry or use whips or other painful equipment.
+Competition rules and judging standards should be revised to allow for the use of equipment that minimise the negative impact to a horse’s welfare (e.g. force-free, bit-less bridles).
+SPCA opposes penalising competitors who choose not to carry or use whips or other painful equipment.

-Practices that cause fear, pain, or distress to horses must not be permitted in equestrian events.
+SPCA opposes practices that are likely to cause fear, pain, or distress to horses and advocates that these are not be permitted in equestrian events.

-The task required of the horses, the jump heights, and the position of obstacles must be such that the potential for distress or injury to the horses is minimal.
+The task required of the horses, the jump heights, and the position of obstacles should be designed so that the potential for distress or injury to the horses is minimal.
 These concerns extend to practices which are part of show jumping, dressage, and eventing.

 SPCA is concerned about the welfare impacts of long-distance endurance riding races.